 If you can automate the process, then things will happen more smoothly.
 You will also save money, as nobody is needed to perform the task of transferring information from one place to another.

 Note: Learn how DPG Media had to assign a full-time task of copying data to one of their employees in Zendesk.
 And how they used synchronization to completely eliminate this task.
-Learn more here.

 As well as the tickets themselves, related information can also be shared.
 If both teams have access to all relevant information, they will be better equipped to do their jobs, saving you quite some time.

 Teams get the benefit of using a tool they are already familiar with if they can update the same issues on their own platforms.
-They stay focussed on their area of expertise and are also provided with smooth, up-to-date communication with other departments.
+They stay focused on their area of expertise and are also provided with smooth, up-to-date communication with other departments.

-How to Choose the Right Technology for Setting up your Zendesk GitHub Integration
+How to Choose the Right Technology for Setting up Your Zendesk GitHub Integration

 There are a few things to take into consideration when selecting a suitable integration solution:

 The integration is supposed to save you work and make sure all your teams are working with consistent data.
 If it doesn’t work well, that means additional headaches.
-You want a system that keeps integration ON even when, for some reason, one side is not available.
+You want a system that keeps integration running even when, for some reason, one side is not available.

 As well as synchronizing two systems, we want the flexibility to recognize different roles those systems play and to filter the data they store accordingly.
 Mapping attributes is just the first part.
 Tuning the data to the needs of different teams is a key part of using it effectively.

-Plus, you’ll want the tool to be flexible enough to change with you, as your workflows and systems change.
+Plus, you’ll want the tool to be flexible enough to change with you as your workflows and systems change.
 For example, you want the tool to support more integrations than just GitHub and Zendesk.
 Then you can use the tool to set up a similar synchronization with other parties or when your partner switches their tool.

 The system should be robust enough to handle changes to either tracker.
 The trackers are able to exchange data and should be able to cope if this data is differently structured or contains additional information on either side.